 “Emma is an absolute cornerstone of the Publishers Association and so I’m delighted that she has accepted this new role which is very much deserved and a recognition of her talent and commitment.

 “She has first class insight and knowledge of the publishing industry both in the UK and abroad, and I look forward to continuing to work with her to provide the best possible service to publishers.”

-Emma House said: “It has never been a more important time for the publishing industry to have a strong voice to government and other stakeholders, and for the PA to play a pivotal role in bringing that voice to bear.
-I'm looking forward to playing an integral role in continuing the work we do, with a fantastic team in place and with the support of our members.”
+“It has never been a more important time for the publishing industry to have a strong voice to government and other stakeholders, and for the Publishers Association to play a pivotal role in bringing that voice to bear.
+I’m looking forward to playing an integral role in continuing the work we do, with a fantastic team in place and with the support of our members.”